yashveeeer/PunjabData/README.md

 - **Cyber Crime:** Data focusing on cyber-related offenses within the state.

-- **Biomass Mapping for Power Generation for Punjab:** Data focusing on Jalandhar District.

 ### 2. Air Quality Data Punjab

+### 3. - Biomass Mapping for Power Generation for Punjab
+- Data focusing on Jalandhar District.
+-
 Explore the air quality data for Punjab in this section.